USSR was offered $30bn loans for troops against Iraq

 Businessman made offer from two former Japanese PMs over Kuwait crisis

-Up to $30 billion dollars in loans were offered to the Soviets in 1990 in return for sending troops to help remove Iraq from Kuwait.
+Up to $30 billion in loans were offered to the Soviets in 1990 in return for sending troops to help remove Iraq from Kuwait.
 The astonishing offer – apparently conveyed by a leading businessman on behalf of two former Japanese prime ministers – is revealed in secret documents unearthed by Exaro from a Soviet archive.

 Exaro has had some of the material translated from Russian to English, and the documents shed light on a major event in modern history.
 Exaro revealed other documents from the same archive last month that showed how America secretly took part in an audacious Soviet plan to strike a peace deal with Saddam Hussein, then Iraq’s president, that would have stopped the outbreak of the Gulf War of 1990-1991.